EmanueleCosenza/polyphemus/README.md

 ## Generation

-If you have already installed Polyphemus and downloaded the pretrained models, in order to generate music, you can just run the `generate.py` script as follows:
+If you have already installed Polyphemus and downloaded the pretrained models, in order to generate music, you can simply run the `generate.py` script as follows:
 ```sh
 python3 generate.py models/LMD2/ music/ --n 10 --n_loops 4
 ```